 In fact, that is why I highly recommend that alongside your health coaching business, you run a separate telemedicine practice.
 Any customer who doesn’t fit into your health coaching practice but insists on working with you should be moved into your telemedicine platform.

-Using Your MD Degree
+Using Your MD/DO Degree

 The first question is whether Dr. Tom, in his afterlife as a health coach with specialized knowledge about weight loss, is engaged in clinical activities online (telemedicine) or merely an educational, informational enterprise.Cohen Healthcare Law Group